gfannes/pasta/readme.md

 - [x] Sort solutions by score
 - [x] Do not add classes with 0 students
 - [x] Sort classes per group
-- [x] Rework pier.mdl to support MT search of Sections and Schedule
+- [x] Rework pasta.mdl to support MT search of Sections and Schedule
 	- [x] Check Section use
 		- Access Course name
 		- Keep mask of already tested Sections based on Section.n